PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:22:33
+Last updated: 2024-04-13 18:23:08
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton